-In Scripture the word “dignity” can also translated as “honor.”
-It is the perception others have of an individual’s good character, reputation and devotion to the ideals of Him who created that person.
+In Scripture, the word “dignity” can also be translated as “honor.”
+It is the perception others have of an individual’s good character, reputation, and devotion to the ideals of Him who created that person.
 Christian dignity is a walk in life – an attitude and lifestyle – which reflects a heart minded toward God and His will (Samuel 16:7).

 Today dignity has been redefined to represent not as others see us but as we want to see ourselves.
 We are lured into thinking the “best years of our life” are those of our best physical and mental health.
 So when health declines we are misled into believing our dignity declines as well.

 Dignity and Faith

 The loss of dignity comes not with the demise of health but with the demise of faith.
 When anyone demonstrates a love for themselves, a lifestyle, a hobby, a possession, a presumption of health and welfare above and before a love for God, dignity is lost.
 Scripture tells us, “This is love for God: to obey his commands” (1 John 5:3).
 We are at our most undignified when we choose to disobey God, to love ourselves above others, and to commit acts of lovelessness, murder, and self-murder.

 Dignity is not about our health – but about our heart.
 Dignity is the possession of those whose walk with the Lord reflects devotion despite the challenges.
 Dignity is found both in the perfect obedience to the will of God and in humble repentance when that obedience falters.
 Dignity comes when others are so struck by your allegiance to God and His Word that they have to ask you how you hold up against great challenges (1 Peter 3:15).